dnalneh/iota-feedback/README.md

     - run "npm install" once at this folder
     - chrome is the default browser that has to be installed, but you can change the browser in the package.json file
     - if you adjust the .scss files, then you need to compile it to .css, for example with the Visual Studio Code extension "easy-sass"
-    - open the file public -> index.html -> scroll to end and replace the projectCode with the one mentioned above
+    - **IMPORTANT:** Now open the file public -> index.html -> scroll to end and replace the projectCode with the one mentioned above
     - do the same with index_div.html and index_queryparam.html
-    - run "npm run dev" for developing
+    - run "npm run dev" for developing, there is a watcher that listens for changes in feedback-client-module code
     - now you should be able to create new feedback at the webpage "localhost:8081"